hrs243/Assignment_BTech2026_-2201921540071-/README.md

 # Assignment_BTech2026_-2201921540071-
 # Problem 1: Using inheritance, one class can acquire the properties of others.
 Consider the following Animal class:
-# Platform Used : HackerRank
+# Platform Used : HackerRank,CodeChef

 In C++, we can achieve similar functionality by using inheritance.
 We start with an "Animal" class that has only one method, "walk":